remmelt/log-collector/README.md

 Result
 ------

+Send log messages to redis with added field: "test" (see shipper-gelf.conf example file.)
+This field will be used to write different environment log messages into different Elasticsearch indexes.

 We now have three machines, redis, es1 and es2.

 - redis runs redis, the logstash indexer and kibana through nginx.
 Nginx also proxies elasticsearch.